mvysny/karibu-testing/karibu-testing-v10/README.md

 automatically applied by Karibu-Testing as if by the Grid itself, when you call Karibu-Testing's `GridKt` methods.

+#### Grid Editors

+The grid supports inline editing of one row, via the `Grid.getEditor()` API.
+However, the `grid.editor.editItem(item)` opens the editor lazily, not testing the editor component bindings eagerly.

+To solve this, Karibu-Testing introduces `grid.editor._editItem(item)` (since Karibu-Testing 1.3.1) which makes sure to "open" the editor, test the binder and also fire the editor-open-event.
+Java: `GridKt._editItem(grid.getEditor(), item)`.

+> Note: for this API to work, the Grid must be attached to an UI.

 ### IronList

 Similar to Grid, but one column only, no sorting, no filtering, no header,